DonutsNL/ticketfilter/README.md

 * The expression should include the regex delimiters i.e. `/.../`
 * The following match all expressions should not be used `/(?<match>.*)/` or `/(?<match>.+)/`
 * Currently only the `TICKET MATCH STRING` configuration field is used, other fields are for future usage.
-* You are able totest you patterns by manually
+* You are able to test you patterns by manually adding tickets with the configured pattern.

 ## Do you like to plugin and want more